-My name is Johnny (he/they).
-I am a qualified Cognitive Analytic Therapy (CAT) Practitioner.
-CAT is a mode of psychotherapy that looks at the way people think, feel and act, and the events and relationships that underlie these experiences.
-Through training in this therapy modality, I have come to help my clients make links between how past relationships with others (and systems) have impacted the way they relate to their sense of self.
+My name is Johnny (he/they), and I am a qualified Cognitive Analytic Therapy (CAT) Practitioner.
+CAT focuses on the way people think, feel, and act, as well as the underlying events and relationships shaping their experiences.
+Through training in CAT, I help clients establish connections between their past relationships (including systems) and their sense of self.

 In addition to CAT, I have has trained in:

 I offer something different to standardised Cognitive Behavioural Therapy (CBT) alone and can tailor the above therapies to suit an individual’s needs.
 I believe each relationship between myself and my clients is unique and I hold great value to practicing in a trauma-informed, anti-oppressive and sex positive way.